 What is the scope statement of T-ASE?

-The IEEE Transactions on Automation Science and Engineering (T-ASE) publishes fundamental papers on Automation, emphasizing scientific results that advance efficiency, quality, productivity, and reliability.
+T-ASE publishes fundamental papers on Automation, emphasizing scientific results that advance efficiency, quality, productivity, and reliability.
 T-ASE encourages interdisciplinary approaches from computer science, control systems, electrical engineering, mathematics, mechanical engineering, operations research, and other fields.
 We welcome results relevant to industries such as agriculture, biotechnology, healthcare, home automation, maintenance, manufacturing, pharmaceuticals, retail, security, service, supply chains, and transportation.

 How do I submit a paper to T-ASE?

 Instructions for authors are provided on-line at the ScholarOne Manuscripts site and at the T-ASE authors information page.

 What basic information is needed at the time of submission?